theRealAph/ScopeLocals/README.md

 ## Where can extent local variables _not_ replace thread local variables?

 There are cases where thread local variables are more appropriate than extent local variables.
-For example, one popular use of `ThreadLocal` is to cache objects that are expensive to create.
+For example, one popular use of thread-local variables is to cache objects that are expensive to create.
 A notorious example is `java.text.DateFormat`, which is mutable so cannot be shared between threads without synchronization.
 In this case, creating